Who’s In Charge of Order Prevention at Your Company? How CPQ Resolves Issues

 You are wrapping up a deal with your customer, and the product is a perfect fit.
 The pricing is tightly aligned with value, and everyone agrees that this a perfect deal.

 You are entering the order, and the customer gives you a call.
-They ask, “Can you do some special stuff in terms of splitting the shipment up and delivering certain portions of the product to several different sites?”
+The customer asks, “Can you do some special stuff in terms of splitting the shipment up and delivering certain portions of the product to several different sites?”

 The next day the shipping supervisor gives you a call and says, “This order ain’t goin’ nowhere until you give me one single shipping address or submit separate orders for each address!”